alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-13-rule-on-cutting-down-harmful-trees-at-graves.md

 publisher: "alsalafiyyah@icloud.com"
 source: "Majmu' Fatawa wa Maqalat 4/372, question 7"
 hijri: Dhul-Hijjah 23, 1441
-excerpt: They should be cut down because they harm the people who come to visit the graves.
+summary: They should be cut down because they harm the people who come to visit the graves.
 Similarly, any thorny plants should be cut down to spare the visitors the harm.
 date: 2020/08/13
 category: [funerals, fatwas]
 shaykhs: Shaykh Ibn Baz